Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 \section{The $C(\alpha)$ test for unobserved parameter heterogeneity}

 \citeasnoun{Neyman59} introduces the $C(\alpha)$ test with the consideration that hypotheses testing problems in applied research often involve several nuisance parameters.
 In these composite testing problems, most powerful tests do not exist, motivating search for an optimal test procedure that yields the highest power among the class of tests obtaining the same size.
-The locally asymptotically optimal $C(\alpha)$ test employs regularity conditions inherited from the conditions used by \citeasnoun{Cramer} for showing consistency of MLE and some further restrictions on the testing function to allow for replacing the unknown nuisance parameters by its $\sqrt{n}$-consistent estimators.
+Neyman's locally asymptotically optimality result for the $C(\alpha)$ test employs regularity conditions inherited from the conditions used by \citeasnoun{Cramer} for showing consistency of MLE and some further restrictions on the testing function to allow for replacing the unknown nuisance parameters by its $\sqrt{n}$-consistent estimators.
 It is the confluence of these Cram\'er conditions and the maintained significance level $\alpha$ that gives the name to the $C(\alpha)$ test.